 Here at John Foy & Associates, we are known as the “Strong Arm of Georgia”.
 We are a tough Atlanta Personal Injury law firm that will fight to the finish for our clients.
 But our associates know that not every battle is fought in the courtroom.
-Fighting a disease requires more than a legal “Strong Arm”-it requires a dedicated team of medical staff, loved ones and countless more.
-Fighting leukemia requires determination, drive and diligence in both the patient and the patient’s loved ones.
+Fighting a disease requires more than a legal “Strong Arm”-it requires a dedicated team of medical staff, loved ones, and countless more.
+Fighting leukemia requires determination, drive, and diligence in both the patient and the patient’s loved ones.
 Often, the battle is a solitary one, isolating the patient and family.
 Our firm associates recognize this.
-That’s why we are delighted to introduce the first-ever John Foy & Associates “Strong Arm” Leukemia Scholarship.
+That’s why we are delighted to offer the annual John Foy & Associates “Strong Arm” Leukemia Scholarship.

 - You or a loved one have been affected by leukemia.

-- You are enrolled in an accredited college or university as an undergraduate student, graduate student, or you are an incoming freshman at an accredited institution in the United States.
+- You are enrolled in an accredited college university, or graduate school as an undergraduate student or graduate student, or you are an incoming freshman at an accredited institution in the United States.

 Application Essay Topics: